Near Real-time Adaptive Isotropic and Anisotropic Image-to-mesh Conversion for Numerical Simulations Involving Cerebral Aneurysms: Results

-\section{Results.}
+\section{Results}

+We first describe how our experiment is set up in terms of the test cases and the supercomputers utilized to test the proposed methods in section \ref{I2M_experimental_setup}.
+We then evaluate the adaptive anisotropic I2M pipeline and adaptive isotropic I2M method in section \ref{pipeline_results}, followed by a study of the hierarchical load balancing model in section \ref{HLB_results} and the optimized local reconnection algorithm when generating large meshes in section \ref{local_reconnection_results}.

-\subsection{Experimental Setup.}
+\subsection{Experimental Setup}

 The first aneurysm case is based on a rotational angiography scan of a carotid cavernous aneurysm with image spacing of 1.00 x 1.00 x 1.00 mm$^3$ and an image size of 512 x 512 x 508 voxels$^3$.
-The CBC3D mesh generated from it can be seen in \cref{fig:artery1}, in addition to its approximate medial axis.
-The second case is a surface mesh of a middle cerebral artery bifurcation aneurysm given as a Piecewise Linear Complex (PLC) in a .stl format (seen in \cref{fig:artery2_plc_2}).
-The full pipeline of the proposed approach is tested with the first case while each method attempts to perform mesh generation/adaptation using only the surface mesh for the second case.
-All codes were compiled using GNU GCC 7.5.0.
-Data were collected on Old Dominion University's Wahab cluster using a dual socket node that features two Intel\textsuperscript{\textregistered} Xeon\textsuperscript{\textregistered} Gold 6148 CPUs @ 2.40 GHz (20 slots) and 384GB of memory.
-For a performance evaluation, each run in the following experiments was executed five times and the results were averaged.
+The CBC3D mesh generated from it can be seen in Figure \ref{fig:artery1}, in addition to its approximate medial axis.
+The second case is a surface mesh of a middle cerebral artery bifurcation aneurysm given as a Piecewise Linear Complex (PLC) in a .stl format (seen in Figure \ref{fig:artery2_plc_2}).
+Figure \ref{fig:artery2_images} shows the vascular structure imaged by rotational angiography of the right carotid artery for the second aneurysm case, in addition to the given surface mesh obtained from a segmentation of the region of interest.
+Figure \ref{fig:artery2_streamlines} shows streamline data from a CFD simulation for this case (executed outside of this study \cite{CFDDrivenTopology2024}).
+Recall that we evaluate the adaptive anisotropic mesh generation method with metric tensor fields that are constructed using different techniques for each case.
+The full pipeline of the proposed approach is tested with the first case while some of the methods attempt to perform mesh generation/adaptation using only the surface mesh for the second case.
+All codes were compiled using GNU GCC 11.4.1.
+Data were collected on three supercomputers - Purdue University's Anvil \cite{AnvilCommunity2014, Anvil2022} and Old Dominion University's Wahab and Turing supercomputers.
+On Anvil, we utilized a dual socket node that features two AMD EPYC 7763 CPUs @ 2.45 GHz (64 slots each) and 256 GB of memory.
+On Wahab, we utilized a dual socket node that features two Intel Xeon Gold 6148 CPUs @ 2.40 GHz (20 slots each) and 384GB of memory.
+Finally, a dual socket node in the Turing supercomputer features two Intel Xeon E5-2698 v3 CPUs @ 2.30 GHz (16 slots each) and 128 GB of memory.
+For a performance evaluation, each run in the following experiments was executed three times and the results were averaged.